PhoebusSi/Alpaca-CoT/README.md

 -  4.7: Added functions `Parameter merging`, `Local chatting`, `Batch predicting` and `Web service building` by [@weberr](https://github.com/weberrr).
 -  4.4: Datasets `GPTeacher`,`Guanaco`,`HC3`,`prosocial-dialog`, `belle-chat&belle-math`, `xP3` and `natural-instructions` are collected and formatted.
 -  4.3: The Chinese CoT dataset `CoT_CN_data.json` can be found [here](https://huggingface.co/datasets/QingyiSi/Alpaca-CoT/tree/main).
--  4.1: Checkpoints of `Bloom7b fine-tuned` from instinwild-CN(47k) + belle(1.5M) can be found [here](https://huggingface.co/QingyiSi/Alpaca-CoT/tree/main).
--  4.1: `instinwild` (collected from Twitter, where users tend to share their interesting prompts of mostly generation, open QA, and mind-storm types) has been formatted and collected.

 ## Overview